developer-zebra/developer-zebra-site/src/devicecentral/3-1/guide/usage/index.md

 <br>

 ## Smart Leash
-**Smart Leash** triggers alerts via audio feedback and/or haptic feedback in addition to a notification visible in the notification drawer if a Bluetooth accessory moves out of range and becomes disconnected.
-These alerts notify the user to take immediate action to prevent accessory loss.
+**Smart Leash** notifies the device user with sound and/or vibration when a peripheral in use loses connectivity with their device.
+For example, if the user moves out of an area without the peripheral, Smart Leash activates the selected notification(s), helping to ensure that the peripheral is not left behind.
 >Smart Leash only applies to Android 10 devices and higher, starting with Android 10 BSP version 10.12.13 Update 30.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pLuftOwcAFk" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>